-Ask for help - Remember the old saying "it takes a village to raise a child"?
+Remember the old saying "it takes a village to raise a child"?
 If you ever wondered if that were true, you're going to find that it is when you have twins.
-Twins are all the work of a newborn, times two.
-Diapers, feedings, rocking, nighttime calming, playing and everything else will need to be done twice.
+Twins are all the work of a newborn doubled.
+Diapers, feedings, rocking, nighttime calming, playing, and everything else will need to be done twice.
 Don't feel like you have to "tough it out" by yourself.
-Plenty of people will be willing to cuddle, care for and love your babies with you.
+Plenty of people will be willing to cuddle, care for, and love your babies with you.
 All you have to do is ask.

-Expect (and prepare for) the worst - Babies spit up, have scary-looking bowel movements, put everything into their mouths, get colic, fuss and scream for no apparent reason.
-Expect them to also run fevers, get rashes and generally cause you sleepless nights from day one.
-Understand that this will happen, so you can prepare for it.
+Babies spit up, have scary-looking bowel movements, put everything into their mouths, get colic, fuss and scream for no apparent reason.
+Expect them to also run fevers, get rashes, and generally cause you sleepless nights from day one.
+Understand that this will happen so you can prepare for it.
 Find a great pediatrician.
 Get your health insurance in order.
 Make sure you have a supply kit handy with a thermometer, medicines, lotions, creams, saline spray, extra pacifiers and anything else you may need to grab quickly.
 Have help ready at the touch of a button, so someone can come to your rescue when you need it.
 The wonderful times will come with some tough times, and being ready will help.

-Simplify - Life is going to be quite complicated with twins, at first.
-Between post-partum emotions, sleepless nights and all the hard work, you will be at risk for feeling very overwhelmed.
+Life is going to be quite complicated with twins, at first.
+Between postpartum emotions, sleepless nights, and all the hard work, you will be at risk for feeling very overwhelmed.
 Don't let yourself feel obligated to live up to high standards for a clean house, getting dressed up, or even showering regularly.
 Give yourself a break.
 You and your babies come first.
 Everything else should be scheduled around that.